SIZE:

 Irish moss grows from its tips.
 If cut, it can quickly grow back from its holdfast.

-A multicolored salad
+A multicoloured salad

 Coastal zone, up to 10 m deep, in cold waters.